Azure/azure-quickstart-templates/201-application-gateway-2vms-iis-ssl/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template deploys an Application Gateway with WAF, end to end SSL and HTTP to HTTPS redirect on the IIS servers.
 It deploys two IIS servers into a new VNet.
 The certificates for the front end and back end connections can be different, to demonstrate the use of a public CA externally and an internal CA internally.
+HTTP to HTTPS redirection is currently not available on the Application Gateway, so in this template is achieved by using the URL Rewrite module in IIS.
+This will redirect all HTTP traffic back out to the HTTPS endpoint on the Application Gateway.

 The following resources are deployed as part of the solution: